 Sometimes you download good data, but your visualization tool requires you to transpose, or swap the rows and the columns, in order to create the chart or map you desire.
-This problem often arises when working with time-series or historical data, because tables and charts approach them in opposite directions.
-When designing a table, the proper method is to place dates horizontally as column headers, so that we read them from left-to-right, like this:16
+This problem often arises when working with time-series or historical data, because they are treated in opposite ways in tables and charts.
+When designing a table, the proper method is to place dates horizontally as column headers, so that we read them from left-to-right, like this:20

 | Year | 2000 | 2010 | 2020 | |---------|------|------|------| | Series1 | 333 | 444 | 555 | | Series2 | 777 | 888 | 999 |

 But when designing a line chart in Google Sheets and similar tools, which you’ll learn in Chapter 6: Chart Your Data, we need to transpose the data so that dates run vertically down the first column, in order for the software to read them as labels for a data series, like this:

 | Year | Series1 | Series2 | |------|---------|---------| | 2000 | 333 | 777 | | 2010 | 444 | 888 | | 2020 | 555 | 999 |

 Learn how to transpose rows and columns in our sample data: